Rick Stein

 Christopher Richard Stein, CBE (born 4 January 1947) is an English celebrity chef, restaurateur, writer and television presenter.
-Along with business partner (and first wife) Jill Stein, he has run the Stein hotel and restaurant business in the UK.
+Along with business partner (and first wife) Jill Stein, he runs the Stein hotel and restaurant business in the UK.
 The business has a number of renowned restaurants, shops and hotels in Padstow along with other restaurants in Marlborough, Winchester and Barnes.
 He is also the head chef and a co-owner of the "Rick Stein at Bannisters" restaurants in Mollymook and Port Stephens in Australia, with his second wife, Sarah.
-He has written cookery books and presented television programmes.
+He writes cookery books and has presented numerous cookery series for the BBC.

 Early years

-Of German descent, Christopher Richard Stein was born on 4 January 1947 in Churchill, Oxfordshire, to Eric and Dorothy Stein.
+Of German descent, Christopher Richard Stein was born on 4 January 1947 in Churchill, Oxfordshire, to Eric Stein (1908-1965) and Dorothy Gertrude née Jackson (1909-1999).
 He was born and brought up on a farm.

 Stein was educated at Wells Court, a preparatory school just outside Tewkesbury, then Wells House, the Court's bigger sister-school at Malvern Wells, and then Uppingham School.
 He took A-levels in English, history and geography, but failed all of them.
 He moved to a cram school in Brighton, gaining E grades in English and history.

 Stein partially completed a hotel management traineeship with British Transport Hotels at its Great Western Royal Hotel in Paddington.
 He worked there as a chef for six months.
 Distraught by his father's suicide, at age 19 he went to Australia, where he worked as a labourer in an abattoir and as a clerk in a naval dockyard.
 He travelled to New Zealand and Mexico around that time to "take some time out".

 Being on his own, he read widely, reflected on his attitude to education, and applied successfully to New College, Oxford, where he earned an English degree in 1971.
 Shortly after that, he moved to Padstow.